chef/automate/components/automate-chef-io/content/docs/migrate.md

     weight = 60
 +++

+Chef Automate versions 1.0.0-1.8.96 reached end-of-life on December 31, 2019 and are no longer supported.
+For more information and for help upgrading your system, please contact your Chef account representative.
+The current Chef Automate versions includes significant architectural and technical improvements to the core product platform.
-This guide shows you how to migrate your existing Chef Automate 1 installation to Chef Automate 2.
+This guide shows you how to migrate your existing Chef Automate installation to the current Chef Automate.

+In this guide, we call Chef Automate versions 1.0.0-1.8.96 "Chef Automate 1" and the current version "Chef Automate 2".

 ## Overview